tpascarella/sr50/docs/kpis/kpis-overview.md

 [Income](income.md) is only imporant in what impact it has on your Savings Rate.
 I'm going to repeat that.

->*Income is only important, in regards to what impact it has on your Savings Rate.*
+>Income is only important in regards to the impact it has on your Savings Rate.

 If you have a 6-figure income, but a single digit Savings Rate, your income does not benefit you *at all*.